AcademySoftwareFoundation/OpenImageIO/src/doc/imageoutput.rst

        combat the appearance of banding.
    * - ``oiio:RawColor``
      - int
-     - If nonzero, when writing images to certain formats that suppport or dictate non-RGB color models (such as YCbCr), this indicates that the input passed by the app will already be in this color model, and should not be automatically converted from RGB to the designated color space
+     - If nonzero, when writing images to certain formats that support or dictate non-RGB color models (such as YCbCr), this indicates that the input passed by the app will already be in this color model, and should not be automatically converted from RGB to the designated color space